ebiznext/datalab/README.md

   - 2 Zookeeper failover controller
   - 3 journal nodes
   - One Data node per physical batch node
-- Apache Spark is installed and run on top of Mesos in one of the two modes : Coarsed grained of fined grained.
+- Apache Spark is installed and run on top of Mesos in one of the two modes : Coarsed grained or fined grained.
 Coarse grained when using Zeppelin (Adhoc queries) and fine grained when running periodic batch jobs through Chronos

 The following roles are run on top of mesos and launched through Marathon :
 - Apache Kafka : One instance per physical node in the middleware area